pjungwir/church-drive-times/README.md

   - If the popup for another church is already open, and you click a table row for a different church, and that pin is off the map (or maybe even just close to an edge), then the new church's popup doesn't point to the pin.
 That is a bug!
 It should point to the pin.
+  + If you click a pin to open a popup and highlight a table row, then you close the popup, the table row should unhighlight.

 + put it online with a password
 - let people type in a new church address